mpv-player/mpv/DOCS/man/options.rst

     results, as can missing or incorrect display FPS information (see ``--override-display-fps``).

-``--vulkan-device=<device name>``
+``--vulkan-device=<device name|UUID>``
-    The name of the Vulkan device to use for rendering and presentation.
-Use ``--vulkan-device=help`` to see the list of available devices and their names.
+    The name or UUID of the Vulkan device to use for rendering and presentation.
+Use ``--vulkan-device=help`` to see the list of available devices and their names and UUIDs.
 If left unspecified, the first enumerated hardware Vulkan device will be used.

 ``--vulkan-swap-mode=<mode>``
     Controls the presentation mode of the vulkan swapchain.
 This is similar